Dmum303/CV/README.md

 ## About me

-I am motivated and innovative junior full stack software developer.
+I am a motivated and resourceful junior full stack software developer.

-I have recently graduated from makers bootcamp, regularly rated as one of the best in the world, where I spent 16 weeks intensively training to be a software developer.
+I have recently graduated from Makers, regularly rated as one of the best bootcamps in the world.
+I spent 16 weeks intensively training to be a software developer.
 Makers taught an agile approach to working, test driven design and language agnostic mind frame.
 I am able to learn new concepts/technologies/frameworks quickly and use established software best practices.

 I have 17 previous years work experience in a variety of roles before deciding to change careers.
 My last 10 years working life was providing money advice and debt solutions to clients struggling financially.
 I am excited by the limitless possibilities of tech, it's ubiquity and the solutions it can bring to existing real world problems.